arnavhasija/indeed_job_postings_proj/README.md

 ![](/images/Toronto_jobs_by_companies_topic_label.JPG)

-<b>Are job titles an accurate representation of what the job description/skills summary states?</b>
+<h2>Are job titles an accurate representation of what the job description/skills summary states?</h2>

 Association rules mining was used to determine if a job title accurately represents the nature of the role.
 Since data science is a such a broad profession, the skills required for each job tend to vary significantly.